 Whatever your need in the arena of employee relations or dispute resolution, we can help.
 We can give specialist help and advice in all areas of staffing issues.
 Opposite is a list of topics covered on this page.
 If you require more help and advice on any issues not listed, please don't hesitate to call us.

-'Bullying may be characterised as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient.
+'Bullying can be described as offensive, intimidating, or insulting behaviour towards another, an abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient.
 These words were fundamentally taken from a Guide for Employers written by the Founder of The National Bullying Helpline in 1998.
 She was the first person to speak publicly about the negative impact of workplace bullying on the bottom line.

 The legal definition of harassment also requires the behaviour to have 'the purpose or effect of violating people's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.'